New Year, New Goals

 One major change in circumstance that will help is that I am out of the grueling, soul-killing, time-sucking task of a major career transition that took a large amount of my time and energy last year.

-I redesigned my Platypus Planner to place more of an emphasis on physical activity.
+I redesigned and digitized my Platypus Planner with Affinity Publisher (shown below) to place more of an emphasis on physical activity.

 I have the equipment I need to exercise.
 My office now includes an exercise bike, dumbbells, kettlebells, and a desk treadmill.

 By logging thirty minute workouts every day and aiming to put at least fifty miles on my desk treadmill a month, I should be able to have more success on this goal than last year.
 But I suppose we'll have to let time be the judge and check back on this next January.